5 Best Things to do in Kanazawa, Japan

 Exploring a city as historic as Kanazawa can feel overwhelming—you want to see the samurai district, the castle, and Kenrokuen Garden, but it’s hard to know where to start.
 That’s why this private full-day tour can make all the difference!
 With transport and entry all taken care of, we were free to focus on the city’s incredible history and culture.

 The day begins at Kenrokuen Garden, often called the most beautiful in Japan.
-Walking among ponds, teahouses, and seasonal flowers with the guide explaining their Edo-era origins will gave you such a deeper appreciation than exploring on your own.
-From there, explore the grounds of Kanazawa Castle, see the massive Ishikawa Mon gate and learn about the power of the Maeda clan.
+Walking among ponds, teahouses, and seasonal flowers with the guide explaining their Edo-era origins will give you a deeper appreciation than exploring on your own.
+From there, explore the grounds of Kanazawa Castle, see the massive Ishikawa Mon gate, and learn about the power of the Maeda clan.

 The samurai district of Nagamachi was a highlight, with its mud-and-straw walls and preserved residences that will truly transport you back in time.
 To finish it off, you will wander the atmospheric lanes of the Higashi Chaya District, where geisha once entertained in wooden teahouses.

 Exploring with a local guide will truly make your day in Kanazawa unforgettable.
-You can discover how the history of the samurai and geisha traditions differ from other regions of Japan, and hear the a local’s family history.
-You’ll end up not only seeing Kanazawa’s highlights, but also understand its spirt, making it one of the most meaningful experiences of your trip!
+You can discover how the history of the samurai and geisha traditions differ from other regions of Japan, and hear a local’s family history.
+You’ll end up not only seeing Kanazawa’s highlights, but also understanding its spirit, making it one of the most meaningful experiences of your trip!

 4. Take a food tour through the Geisha district